Probiotic Treatment for Depression and Associated Mood Disorders in Parkinson's Disease (ProD)

 Time Frame: 13 weeks

-The Montreal Cognitive Assessment test is a one-page 30-point assessment administered by trained individuals that is used for detecting cognitive impairment.
+The Montreal Cognitive Assessment test is a one-page, 30-point assessment administered by trained individuals that is used for detecting mild cognitive impairment and dementia.
 Score may range from 0-30 points and a lower score may indicate greater cognitive impairment.

 13 weeks